Federal Joint Committee (Germany): History

 As a supreme decision-making body, the Joint Committee exerts a direct influence on the healthcare provisions for millions of people.

 Decision-making process

-In the early stages of the Committee's decision-making process, assessment reports of diagnostic or therapeutic interventions are prepared by the Institute for Quality and Efficiency in Health Care on behalf of the committee.
-All resolutions and guidelines passed by the Federal Joint Committee are subsequently audited by the Ministry of Health.
+The GBA is authorized to issue binding regulations based on health reform legislation, along with routine decisions regarding healthcare in Germany.
+While it is not a subordinate agency and remains independent of the Ministry of Health, the ministry is responsible for legal supervision and reserves the right to review all resolutions and guidelines for final approval or modification.

-The directives issued by the committee are legally binding for publicly insured persons as well as for the providers and payers of health care.
-In total, healthcare provisions for 70 million people, excluding those who are privately insured, are determined by the committee.
+In the early stages of the committee's decision-making process, assessment reports on diagnostic or therapeutic interventions are prepared by the Institute for Quality and Efficiency in Health Care (IQWiG) on its behalf.
+As the supreme decision-making body of the self-governing system—comprising representatives of physicians, dentists, hospitals, sickness funds, and patients—the GBA determines the benefit package of the statutory health insurance.
+These directives are legally binding for providers, payers, and approximately 70 million insured persons.

 Notable guidelines

 Following the German acupuncture trials from 2002 to 2006, the Committee decided to include acupuncture into the catalogue of services covered by statutory health insurance organizations for the treatment of low back pain and knee pain.

 On June 17, 2010, the Committee removed the usage of glinides from general prescription guidelines for the reduction of human glucose levels.
 It justified its decision by referring to the conclusion of the Institute for Quality and Efficiency in Health Care that proof of efficacy was lacking.

 In 2013, the Committee issued a preliminary decision ruling that a fixed dose combination of Stribild does not offer a benefit over Atripla for HIV treatment.